scalameta/metals/docs/contributors/releasing.md

   - Create the milestone or milestones corresponding to future releases.
 For example, for a v3.3.0 release, we create both v3.3.1 and v3.4.0.

-- While waiting for Travis, draft the release notes:
+- While waiting for Github Actions, draft the release notes:

-  - Copy `website/blog/2018-12-06-iron.md` as a template
   - You might use `./bin/merged_prs.sc` script to generate merged PRs list between two last release tags.
 It can be run using ammonite: